powsybl/powsybl.github.io/docs/tutorials/loadflow/loadflow.md

 ---
-title: How to write an implementation of load-flow.
+title: How to write an implementation of load-flow
 layout: default
 ---
 This tutorial  aims to give developers some information about how to add to the PowSyBl platform a new tool to perform load-flow computation, either by implementing a new tool or by integrating an existing one,